 Your homepage is not a Wikipedia page

-It is not true that you homepage should include a lot of content.
+It is not true that your homepage should include a lot of content.
 Quite the opposite!
 It should contain only the most relevant information about your business.
-The information that would make a good impression on new visitors and convince them to your products or services.
-Essentially, your homepage should be visually appealing and include enough content to convey necessary information about your value proposition and instructions what a visitor should do next.
+The information that would make a good impression on new visitors and convince them of your products or services.
+Essentially, your homepage should be visually appealing and include enough content to convey necessary information about your value proposition and instructions on what a visitor should do next.

 The content needs to be consistent and clear, so Internet users will not get confused about what your company offers.
 Keep it simple.